 formats martingale deviance (F8.5).

 Appropriate changes to variable names would need to be made if any of the assumptions noted above are not true.
-Also, if you are running a release of SPSS prior to 12.0, you would need to shorten the variable name for martingale to eight characters or fewer.
+If an observed event time is indicated by a value other than 1, that value would need to be substituted in the computation of the martingale residuals in the first COMPUTE command.

 For a discussion of the various types of residuals in a Cox regression model, see Section 5.1 (pp. 150-158) in Collett, D. (1994).
 Modelling Survival Data in Medical Research.
 London: Chapman & Hall.
 (Note that Collett refers to Schoenfeld residuals also as score residuals, but that there is another type of residual known as a score residual, that is distinct from a Schoenfeld residual.)